ARDAKARABEL/ttweb/README.md

 Open command line.
 Extract ets.zip where you want to compose the container.
 Execute "docker-compose up" inside this folder.
+Open any web browser and point to http://localhost
 ```

 ## Form Validation Tests